git-rat/git-rat/README.md

 ## 🔭 Projects
 - **Crop Health Management**: A computer vision project leveraging Keras for plant disease detection.
-- **Reminder App**: A privacy-focused reminder app with cross-device syncing and intelligent notifications.

 Let's connect and collaborate!